 Increased amount of fibrin split products

 Serological diagnosis can be made using the IgM capture enzyme-linked immunosorbent assay (MAC-ELISA).
-Combined with the dengue virus RNA amplification test, it can provide a diagnosis within the first 1 to 7 days of illness.
+Serological testing combined with the dengue virus RNA amplification test is used to provide a diagnosis within the first 1 to 7 days of illness.
 The plaque reduction neutralization test (PRNT) is specific and sensitive.
 Titers in acute and convalescent phase serum samples can reliably establish dengue virus infection and may indicate the specific dengue virus type involved.
 The PRNT requires live dengue viruses for the test and is labor-intensive and expensive.
 Many laboratories are not able to do the PRNT.

 Treatment of Dengue Hemorrhagic Fever